FAQ

 What about payment plans?

-I work with you to create a payment plan that works for you.
-There is an initial, “save-the-date” retainer of 50% with the balance paid by 38 weeks of your pregnancy.
+I’m happy to create a payment plan that works for you.
+A 50% “save-the-date” retainer reserves your due window, with the remaining balance due by 37 weeks of pregnancy.

 What if I lose the USB flash drive with my images or it is damaged?